OpenBCI/Documentation/docs/05ThirdParty/02-Pulse_Sensor/Pulse_Sensor_Guide.md

 | purple | pin 1,2,3, or 4 | input (signal) |

 Red pulse sensor cable goes to DVDD on the Ganglion, black to GNDA (right next to DVDD), and purple to any single pin 1,2,3, or 4.
 The single-channel data will show up in the GUI's Time Series Widget.

+Any unused / unconnected channels should be turned OFF in the GUI.
+Press the colored channel button in the Time Series to toggle on/off status.

 After you have set up your hardware and software using the above steps, Please scroll through the [general guide](https://www.generationrobots.com/media/DetecteurDePoulsAmplifie/PulseSensorAmpedGettingStartedGuide.pdf) to learn how to secure the pulse sensor to your finger.